Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Notification, etc. of provisional decision)

-Article 13-2.When an investigation referred to in paragraph (5) of Article 8 of the Act has been initiated, if it has been decided that the fact of imports of dumped goods and the fact of material injury, etc. to a Japanese industry caused by the imports are presumed as provided for in paragraph (8) or (9) of that Article, the Minister of Finance notifies the directly interested persons of that fact and the matters which form the basis for that decision, and shall give in the official gazette a public notice thereof.
+Article 13-2.When an investigation referred to in paragraph (5) of Article 8 of the Act has been initiated, if it has been decided that the fact of imports of dumped goods and the fact of material injury, etc. to a Japanese industry caused by such imports are presumed as provided for in paragraph (8) or (9) of that Article, the Minister of Finance is to notify the directly interested persons of this decision and the matters that form the basis for that decision, and shall give in the official gazette a public notice thereof.

 (Offering of undertakings, etc.)

-Article 14.If any exporter of goods subject to the investigation referred to in paragraph (5), (13), (22) (including the cases where applied pursuant to paragraph (31) of Article 8 of the Act) or (27) of Article 8 of the Act seeks to offer an undertaking to the Government pursuant to the provisions of paragraph (7) of that Article (including the cases where applied pursuant to the first sentence of paragraph (14), paragraphs (24) and (28) of that Article and the cases where paragraph (24) of that Article applies pursuant to paragraph (31) thereof; the same applies in Article 18), the exporter shall submit to the Minister of Finance a document stating that fact, the details of the undertaking to be offered and, if the exporter wishes to have the investigation referred to in paragraph (5) of Article 8 of the Act completed, that wish.
+Article 14.If an exporter of goods subject to the investigation referred to in paragraph (5), (13), (22) (including the cases where applied mutatis mutandis pursuant to paragraph (31) of Article 8 of the Act) or (27) of Article 8 of the Act seeks to offer an undertaking to the Government pursuant to the provisions of paragraph (7) of that Article (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (14), paragraphs (24) and (28) of that Article and the cases where paragraph (24) of that Article applies mutatis mutandis pursuant to paragraph (31) thereof; the same applies in Article 18), the exporter shall submit to the Minister of Finance a document stating this, the details of the undertaking to be offered and, if the exporter wishes to have the investigation referred to in paragraph (5) of Article 8 of the Act completed, that wish.

-(2)When the undertaking offered as prescribed in the preceding paragraph has been accepted under the first sentence of paragraph (8) of Article 8 of the Act (including the cases where applied pursuant to the first sentence of paragraph (14), paragraphs (24) and (28) of that Article and the cases where paragraph (24) of that Article applies pursuant to paragraph (31) thereof; the same applies in paragraph (5)), the Minister of Finance shall promptly notify in writing the directly interested persons of that fact and the details of the undertaking (excluding any part of the undertaking found, by its nature, appropriate to be treated as confidential or submitted as confidential information by the exporter who has offered the undertaking) and, if it has been decided to discontinue the investigation referred to in paragraph (5) of that Article, shall notify in writing the directly interested persons of that fact, the reason for the decision and the date on which the investigation is to be discontinued or if it has been decided to continue the investigation, shall notify in writing the directly interested persons of that fact, and shall also give in the official gazette a public notice thereof.
+(2)When the undertaking offered as prescribed in the preceding paragraph has been accepted under the first sentence of paragraph (8) of Article 8 of the Act (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (14), paragraphs (24) and (28) of that Article and the cases where paragraph (24) of that Article applies mutatis mutandis pursuant to paragraph (31) thereof; the same applies in paragraph (5)), the Minister of Finance shall promptly notify the directly interested persons in writing of its acceptance and the details of the undertaking (excluding any part of the undertaking found, by its nature, appropriate to be treated as confidential or submitted as confidential information by the exporter who has offered the undertaking) and, if it has been decided to discontinue the investigation referred to in paragraph (5) of that Article, shall notify the directly interested persons in writing of this decision, the reason for the decision and the date of the discontinuance or if it has been decided to continue the investigation, shall notify the directly interested persons in writing of this decision, and shall also give in the official gazette a public notice thereof.

-(4)The Minister of Finance, when the findings referred to in the preceding paragraph have been made, shall promptly notify the directly interested persons in writing of the fact that the undertaking accepted under the first sentence of paragraph (8) of Article 8 of the Act does not cease to be effective or has ceased to be effective and the reason therefor, and shall also give in the official gazette a public notice thereof.
+(4)The Minister of Finance, when the finding referred to in the preceding paragraph has been made, shall promptly notify the directly interested persons in writing of the finding that the undertaking accepted under the first sentence of paragraph (8) of Article 8 of the Act does not cease to be effective or has ceased to be effective and the reason therefor, and shall also give in the official gazette a public notice thereof.

-(5)The Minister of Finance, in addition to the case where the undertaking ceases to be effective pursuant to the provisions of paragraph (3), if the undertaking accepted under the first sentence of paragraph (8) of Article 8 of the Act ceases to be effective, shall promptly notify in writing the directly interested persons of that fact and the reason therefor and shall also give in the official gazette a public notice thereof.
+(5)The Minister of Finance, in addition to the case where the undertaking ceases to be effective pursuant to the provisions of paragraph (3), when the undertaking accepted under the first sentence of paragraph (8) of Article 8 of the Act has ceased to be effective, shall promptly notify the directly interested persons in writing of this fact and the reason therefor and shall also give in the official gazette a public notice thereof.

 (Disclosure of essential facts before making final decision)

-Article 15.The Minister of Finance, after setting a reasonable period ahead of making a decision as to whether anti-dumping duty is to be imposed pursuant to the provisions of paragraph (1) of Article 8 of the Act or whether anti-dumping duty imposed pursuant to the provisions of that paragraph is to be altered (including alteration of the period designated under that paragraph) or to be abolished, notifies in writing the directly interested persons of the essential facts that form the basis for the decision.
+Article 15.The Minister of Finance, after setting a reasonable period ahead of making a decision as to whether anti-dumping duty is to be imposed pursuant to the provisions of paragraph (1) of Article 8 of the Act or as to whether anti-dumping duty imposed pursuant to the provisions of that paragraph is to be altered (including alteration of the period designated under that paragraph) or to be abolished, is to notify the directly interested persons in writing of the essential facts that form the basis for the decision.

 (Notification of imposing anti-dumping duty, etc.)

-Article 16.When a decision has been taken to impose anti-dumping duty pursuant to the provisions of paragraph (1) of Article 8 of the Act, to alter (including alteration of the period designated under that paragraph) or abolish anti-dumping duty imposed pursuant to the provisions of that paragraph or to take the measure prescribed in paragraph (9) of that Article, or when the period designated pursuant to the provisions of paragraph (1) of that Article has expired (excluding the case where the investigation referred to in paragraph (27) of that Article is being conducted; hereinafter the same applies in this paragraph), the Minister of Finance shall promptly notify in writing the directly interested persons of that fact and the matters as set forth in the following, and shall also give in the official gazette a public notice thereof:
+Article 16.When a decision has been taken to impose anti-dumping duty pursuant to the provisions of paragraph (1) of Article 8 of the Act, to alter (including alteration of the period designated under that paragraph) or abolish anti-dumping duty imposed pursuant to the provisions of that paragraph or to take the measure prescribed in paragraph (9) of that Article, or when the period designated pursuant to the provisions of paragraph (1) of that Article has expired (excluding when the investigation referred to in paragraph (27) of that Article is being conducted; hereinafter the same applies in this paragraph), the Minister of Finance shall promptly notify the directly interested persons in writing of such decisions and the matters as set forth in the following, and shall also give in the official gazette a public notice thereof:

 (i)the descriptions, brands, types and characteristics of the goods designated under paragraph (1) or (9) of Article 8 of the Act;